Healthy diets

 Daily vegetables

-There are vegetables that rabbits should eat on a daily basis, and others that it should only eat once or twice a week at most.
+There are vegetables that rabbits should eat on a daily basis, and others that they should only eat once or twice a week at most.
 Possible vegetables for daily consumption include:

 • Hay: This plant is essential in a rabbit's diet.
-It helps it to keep an active intestinal transit, which is crucial in the nature of lagomorphs.
-Rabbits should always have fresh, high-quality hay made available to them, regardless of their age or life stage.
+It helps to keep an active intestinal transit, which is crucial in the nature of lagomorphs.
+Rabbits should always have fresh, high-quality hay available, regardless of their age or life stage.

 • Alfalfa: This is very important due to its fiber and protein content.
-It is also very suitable for rabbits that are declining in old age or suffering from bone problems.
+It is particularly suitable for rabbits that are declining in old age or suffering from bone problems.
+Alfalfa is a legume rich in calcium, which can aid in dental health as well.

 • Carrot leaves: The entire carrot is not recommended due to its excessive sugar content, but rabbits will love the leaves and find them very tasty.

-• Radish leaves: Just like with carrots, the radish contains a lot of sugar so it's more advisable to only feed them the leaves.
+• Radish leaves: Just like with carrots, the radish contains a lot of sugar, so it's advisable to only feed them the leaves.

-• Endive: These are excellent for the liver and are a good supply of vitamin B and minerals.
+• Endive: These are excellent for the liver and provide a good supply of vitamin B and minerals.
+The bitterness of endive can also stimulate appetite.

-• Rocket: Besides providing sodium, rocket contains glucosinatate, which is an effective component used in the fight against cancer.
+• Rocket: Besides providing sodium, rocket contains glucosinolate, which is an effective component used in the fight against cancer.
 It is also useful for sight and good blood regulation.

-• Clover: Rabbits love clover, and moreover it has several properties that can be beneficial for your rabbit.
-It helps its digestive system, treats degenerative problems like arthritis, and is also useful for rabbits that might be suffering from respiratory problems.
+• Clover: Rabbits love clover, and it has several properties that can be beneficial.
+It helps the digestive system, treats degenerative problems like arthritis, and is useful for rabbits with respiratory issues.

 • Lettuce: It is very hydrating.
-However, the iceberg variety isn't recommended for the rabbit's diet under any circumstances, since it can cause severe diarrhea.
+However, the iceberg variety isn't recommended for a rabbit's diet under any circumstances, since it can cause severe diarrhea.
+Opt for darker leaf varieties like romaine.

 Recommended Fruits and Vegetables for Rabbits - Daily vegetables